jbking/two-scoops-of-django-ja/source/index.rst

 11 Form Fundamentals 135
 11.1 Validate All Incoming Data With Django Forms . . . . . . . . . . . . . . . . . .
 135
 11.2 Use the POST Method in HTML Forms . . . . . . . . . . . . . . . . . . . . .
 138
-11.3 Always Use CSRF Protection With HTTP Forms 􀄻at Modify Data . . . . . . .
+11.3 Always Use CSRF Protection With HTTP Forms That Modify Data . . . . . . .
 138
 11.3.1 Posting Data via AJAX . . . . . . . . . . . . . . . . . . . . . . . . . . .
 139
 11.4 Understand How to Add Django Form Instance Attributes . . . . . . . . . . . .
 139
 11.5 Know How Form Validation Works . . . . . . . . . . . . . . . . . . . . . . . . .
 141
-11.5.1 ModelForm Data Is Saved to the Form, 􀄻en the Model Instance . . . .
+11.5.1 ModelForm Data Is Saved to the Form, Then the Model Instance . . . .
 142
 11.6 Fields Without Pre-Made Widgets . . . . . . . . . . . . . . . . . . . . . . . . .
 144
 11.7 Additional Resources . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 144
 11.8 Summary . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 144